ManiacalMaynard/simpleConky/README.md

-# Simple & Clean Conky Config
+# Simple & Clean Conky Config for Linux Distros
-A simple and hopefully elegant Conky config for most linux distros.
+Based on a few standard configs with more changes to come.

 Using basic format and trying to learn as I go.
 Feel free to use or fork.
 Commentary, suggestions, and bread recipes are welcome as always.
 Cheers!